invaders-xx/filament-nested-list/README.md

 ### Prepare the database and model

-To use Filament Tree, follow these table structure conventions:
+To use Filament Nested List, follow these table structure conventions:

 > **Tip: The `parent_id` field must always default to -1!!!**